City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Recruitment processes for positions in the classified service may be Open, Internal, Continuous or Promotional.

-A recruitment open to applicants who are or have been temporary, limited duration, seasonal, or regular City employees within the timeframe specified on the announcement.
+Internal Recruitment: A recruitment open to applicants who are, or have been temporary, limited duration, seasonal, or regular City employees within the timeframe specified on the announcement.

-A recruitment open only to regularly appointed City employees who meet the announced requirements.
-Applications for promotional recruitments may be restricted to all regularly appointed employees, employees within certain designated classes or to employees with designated time in service, as determined by the Director of Human Resources or designee.
+Promotional Recruitment: A recruitment open only to regularly appointed City employees who meet the announced requirements.
+Applications for promotional recruitments may be restricted to employees within certain designated classes or to employees with designated time in service, as determined by the Director of Human Resources or designee.

 Recruitment Announcements

-The announcements for each recruitment shall contain, but are not limited to information about the position, salary, and form(s) of competition which comprise the recruitment, qualifications, application procedures including the process for requesting disability accommodation or veterans’ preference, the application filing location(s) and application deadline.
+The announcements for each recruitment will at a minimum contain information about the position, salary, and form(s) of competition which the recruitment, qualifications, application procedures including the process for requesting disability accommodation or veterans’ preference, the application filing location(s) and application deadline.
 Employees may not participate in a recruitment process for a classification in which they currently hold regular status; however, they can request a transfer to the vacant position.
-See Administrative Rule 7.01 on Transfers.
+Refer to related Administrative Rule.

 Applications